semanux/website/_posts/2021-05-08-hummer-paper-at-chi.md

 ---
 title: Gaze and Hum for Text Entry
 lang: en
-preview_alt: 'A woman looks at a laptop with a virtual keyboard.
-A microphone is attached in front of the laptop, and an eye tracker is attached under the screen.'
+preview_alt: "A woman looks at a laptop with a virtual keyboard.
+A microphone is attached in front of the laptop, and an eye tracker is attached under the screen."
 ---

 In our research paper *"Hummer: Text Entry by Gaze and Hum"*, we have combined gaze control with humming sounds in a novel, hands-free text entry system.
 Our results were accepted for detailed publication and presentation **at the most important international conference on human-computer interaction**, CHI.